 A basic title page may look something like this example given in the Screenwriter's Bible, a textbook by David Trottier (below right).

-Okay, now that we’ve covered what NEEDS to be included, let’s talk a bit about what we should not include.
+Okay, now that we’ve covered what NEEDS to be included on your script cover page, let’s talk a bit about what we should not include.

 Your WGA registration number